 His method, known as “churning” involves signing up for multiple credit cards in a bid to take advantage of lucrative sign-up incentives.

-Daraius and his wife have travelled around the world using rewards accumulated in this manner.
-Here are the full details on his story.
+Darius and his wife have traveled around the world using rewards accumulated in this manner.
+Here are the full details on this story.

 Rewards hunting and your credit rating